Casvt/MIND/README.md

 - For instructions on how to install MIND, see the [installation documentation](https://casvt.github.io/MIND/installation/installation).
 - For support, a [discord server](https://discord.gg/Xy9VUASHhr) is available or [make an issue](https://github.com/Casvt/MIND/issues).
+- For the planning of issues or their progress, check the [project board](https://github.com/users/Casvt/projects/3).
 - For all documentation, see the [documentation hub](https://casvt.github.io/MIND).
 - For donations, go to the [Ko-Fi page](https://ko-fi.com/casvt).